18F/digital-acquisition-playbook/pages/primers/open-innovation.md

 ## Key Terms

 * **Challenges and Prize Competitions.** With a challenge and prize competition, a "seeker" poses a problem or question to the public and “solvers” respond and submit solutions.
 An agency pays only for those solutions that meet the criteria and are chosen as winners.
-(NOTE:  https://www.challenge.gov/about/) Success in these competitions depend on the skill, judgement, and knowledge of the participants and does not wholly rely on chance.
+Success in these competitions depend on the skill, judgement, and knowledge of the participants and does not wholly rely on chance.
 * **Citizen Science**.
 When the public participates voluntarily in the scientific process with the federal government and nongovernmental organizations, addressing real-world problems in ways that may include formulating research questions, conducting scientific experiments, collecting and analyzing data, interpreting results, making new discoveries, developing technologies and applications, and solving complex problems.
-(NOTE:  https://www.citizenscience.gov/about/)
 * **Crowdsourcing.** When organizations submit an open call for voluntary assistance from a large group of individuals for online, distributed problem solving.
-(NOTE:  https://www.citizenscience.gov/about/)
 * **Hackathons.** An event of any length of time where people, usually from varying disciplines, come together to solve problems to a specific topic.
 * **Open Source.** Denotes software whose source code is made freely available and can be modified and redistributed.
-The full defintion for open source can be found here https://opensource.org/osd-annotated.
+The full defintion for open source can be found [here](https://opensource.org/osd-annotated).

 ## History